truesip/sespclswitch/README.md

-# Voice Call API
+# SESPCLSwitch

 ## Overview
-The Voice Call API allows you to integrate voice calling capabilities into your applications using various technologies.
+The SESPCLSwitch allows you to integrate voice calling capabilities into your applications using various technologies.

 ## Features
 - Initiate voice calls